netzo/fresh-netzo/www/src/docs/netzo/modules/restdb.md

 # `restdb` <ChipSimple chip="soon" />

-Adds routes to serve a flexible RESTful API for the [Deno KV](https://deno.com/deploy/docs/storage) datastore of the project.
+Adds routes to serve a REST API for the [Deno KV](https://deno.com/deploy/docs/storage) database of the project.
 This API makes it possible to connect other applications to your KV store in any environment that can make HTTP requests.

 - **labels:** `routes`, `database`, `netzo`